andyw-0612/andyw-0612.github.io/_notes/Some Guidance.md

 <img src="notes-media/homepage-sc.png" style="box-shadow:0 1px 2px rgba(0, 0, 0, 0.12), 0 3px 10px rgba(0, 0, 0, 0.08)" alt="Image Not Found">
 <br>

-This will be a place where I put down my random thoughts and notes on the online courses I stroll through from time to time.
-This site is hosted through Github Pages and Github Actions.
-Due to Github not being compatible with Jekyll sites that have custom plugins, the site is pushed onto the `master` branch on Github but built through a [workflow](https://github.com/andyw-0612/andyw-0612.github.io/blob/master/.github/workflows/main.yml) to the `gh-pages` branch as static `html`, `css`, and `javascript` files, then the Github pages is built from that branch as opposed to the usual `master` branch.
+This will be where I put down my random thoughts and notes on the online courses I stroll through from time to time.
+This site is hosted through GitHub Pages and GitHub Actions.
+Due to Github not being compatible with Jekyll sites that have custom plugins, the site is pushed onto the `master` branch on Github but built through a [workflow](https://github.com/andyw-0612/andyw-0612.github.io/blob/master/.github/workflows/main.yml) to the `gh-pages` branch as static `html`, `css`, and `javascript` files.
+The GitHub pages are built from that branch as opposed to the usual `master` branch.

-A lot of customization went into building the website and I'll try my best to sort through and document everything for one day if my future self wants to come back.
+A lot of customization went into building the website, and I'll try my best to sort through and document everything for one day if my future self wants to come back.

 ### Running the Site Locally